Ash1708/Akash_Sports_Researcher/README.md

 * Comparisons of various stats between players of similar playing positions.

-## Project 7: Effects of Constrained small sided games on physical & technical variables on University football Players (https://github.com/Ash1708/Soccer_Player_Analysis_GPS)
+## Project: Effects of Constrained small sided games on physical & technical variables on University football Players (https://github.com/Ash1708/Soccer_Player_Analysis_GPS)

 #### Research Question : Does the manipulation of constraints in football SSG has any effect on physical & technical performances of University football players.